KOTORCommunityPatches/TSL_Community_Patch/Tier Organization.md

 * Mandalore is missing the helmet filter effect on one of his lines (reported by Sniggles) [ISSUE #8](https://github.com/KOTORCommunityPatches/TSL_Community_Patch/issues/8)
 * One of the player heads wasn't able to blink or move his eyes: [PMHC06 Fixed for TSL](https://deadlystream.com/files/file/1154-pmhc06-fixed-for-tsl/)
 * PMHH01 has some issues: [PMHH01 Fixed](https://deadlystream.com/files/file/439-pmhh01-fixed/)
+* T3-M4 was missing VO and some Gand VO was misplaced: [JC's VO Fix for K2] (https://deadlystream.com/files/file/1339-jcs-vo-fix-for-k2/)
 * The broken item icon, and Grenn's case icon are incorrect
 * The Bumani Exchange Corp. module lacked a skybox/starscape (reported by JCarter426) [ISSUE #6](https://github.com/KOTORCommunityPatches/TSL_Community_Patch/issues/6)
 * The Ebon Hawk has a couple panels with bad models: [Ebon Hawk Model Fixes 2.0](https://deadlystream.com/files/file/1033-ebon-hawk-model-fixes/)